tarwn/lessthandot-hugo/blogs/content/posts/2012-01-14-four-windows-phone-starter-kits.md

 There are four Windows Phone starter kits available for download

 These starter kits are great to get an app working and to understand how it woks, all you have to do is add your own artwork, make a couple of tweaks and you are ready to go.
-Below is a link to all of them and a short description of what they do….happy coding
+Below is a link to all of them and a short description of what they do....happy coding

 <a style="color: #1155cc; font-family: arial, sans-serif; line-height: normal;" href="http://code.msdn.microsoft.com/Windows-Phone-Starter-Kit-390ee0ef" target="_blank"><strong>Windows Phone Starter Kit for RSS</strong></a> <span style="font-family: arial, sans-serif; line-height: normal;"></span>